Babel-ImageNet: Massively Multilingual Evaluation of Vision-and-Language Representations

-\textbf{Why (massively) multilingual ZS-IC?} With class labels in a particular language we can evaluate VL models in language-specific ZS-IC.
-Note that the goal is not to improve the image classification performance -- using labels in any other language yields worse performance compared to using English labels.
-Instead, we argue that a model's language-specific ZS-IC performance is a good estimate of the quality of its multilingual VL representation space for the language, and thus a good predictor of the model's performance for that language in ``real'' tasks (e.g., image-caption retrieval).
+\paragraph{Why (massively) multilingual ZS-IC?} With class labels in a particular language we can evaluate VL models in language-specific ZS-IC.
+Note that the goal is not to improve the classification performance -- using labels in any other language yields worse performance compared to using English labels.
+Instead, we argue that a model's language-specific ZS-IC performance is a good estimate of the quality of its multilingual VL representation space for the language, and thus a good predictor of the model's performance for that language.

+In addition, prior work evaluated models mainly with retrieval.
+For the languages, where such data exists, we provide a more comprehensive evaluation: ImageNet covers a far more diverse set of concepts than image captions usually contain.

-\textbf{WordNet as a matchmaker for ImageNet and BabelNet.} Unlike in most image classification datasets (e.g., CIFAR10, Oxford Pets \citep{parkhi_cats_2012}, Flowers102 \citep{nilsback_automated_2008}), where image classes are \textit{words}, ImageNet \citep{deng_imagenet_2009} links images to \textit{concepts}, represented with sets of synonyms (synsets) from English WordNet \citep{miller_wordnet_1994}.
-BabelNet \citep{navigli_babelnet_2010} is a massively multilingual lexico-semantic network, automatically created by merging and consolidating numerous lexico-semantic resources: from WordNets in dozens of languages (e.g., \cite{hamp1997germanet,pianta2002multiwordnet}) to (massively multilingual) Wikipedia and WikiData \cite{vrandevcic2012wikidata}.
-Crucially for our efforts, BabelNet is (1) also organized in (multilingual) synsets, containing synonyms across many languages and (2) each of its synsets has an explicit link to the corresponding (English) WordNet synset (if such exists).
+\paragraph{WordNet as a matchmaker for ImageNet and BabelNet.} Unlike in most image classification datasets (e.g., CIFAR10, Oxford Pets \citep{parkhi_cats_2012}, Flowers102 \citep{nilsback_automated_2008}), where image classes are \textit{words}, ImageNet \citep{deng_imagenet_2009} links images to \textit{concepts}, represented with sets of synonyms (synsets) from English WordNet \citep{miller_wordnet_1994}.
+BabelNet \citep{navigli_babelnet_2010} is a massively multilingual lexico-semantic network, automatically created by merging and consolidating numerous lexico-semantic resources: from WordNets in dozens of languages (e.g., \cite{hamp1997germanet,pianta2002multiwordnet}) to (massively multilingual) Wikipedia and WikiData \cite{vrandevcic2012wikidata}.\footnote{BabelNet v5.2 consolidates 53 sources } Crucially for our efforts, BabelNet is (1) also organized in (multilingual) synsets, containing synonyms across many languages and (2) each of its synsets has an explicit link to the corresponding (English) WordNet synset (if such exists).
 With WordNet as the seam between ImageNet and BabelNet, we are able to create a massively multilingual ZS-IC benchmark, without resorting to manual annotation or MT.